AndrewZalesky/lnm_nulls/clinical_lesions/README.md

 Here we apply our spatial null model to the clinical lesions sets [made available by van den Heuvel et al](https://github.com/dutchconnectomelab/lesionnetworkmapping/tree/main)

-Our spatial null model approximately preserve regional strength (i.e., node degree) when randomizing lesion loci.
+Our spatial null model approximately preserves regional strength (i.e., node degree) when randomizing lesion loci.

-- *main.m* is script that implements both the compact LNM formulation as well as permutation testing
+- *main.m* is a script that implements both the compact LNM formulation as well as permutation testing
+- *compute_lnm.m" computes the lesion network map
+- *compute_null* compute null computes one sample from the null distribution
+- All other functions are helpers.

-Note that the functional connectivity matrix is first corrected for know relationship between functional connectivity and distance.
+Note that the functional connectivity matrix is first corrected for the known relationship between functional connectivity and distance using regression.